Moore Lookout Tower

 The Moore Lookout Tower is a historic fire lookout tower located on Scott County Road 503 in Forest, Scott County, Mississippi.
 Built in 1940 by the Civilian Conservation Corps (CCC), the tower is a rare example of its type and has been listed on the National Register of Historic Places.

-Moore Lookout Tower from the top.

 History

 The Moore Lookout Tower was constructed in 1940 as part of the early development of the National Forests in Mississippi during the 1930s and 1940s.
 It was built by the Civilian Conservation Corps, a key New Deal program that provided jobs and developed infrastructure during the Great Depression.
 The tower is named for its location in the Bienville National Forest.

 Design

 The tower stands at 100 feet tall and features a distinctive design where the staircase wraps around the exterior of the steel frame, unlike other fire towers with internal stairs.
 The lookout cab at the top is constructed from wood, with weatherboard siding and a wood-shingled hipped roof.
 The cab includes a deck surrounded by chain-link fencing for safety and has one-over-one double-hung metal frame windows.